apache/solr-operator/docs/solr-cloud/scaling.md

 The Solr Operator can update the cluster state to handle the scale-down operation by using Solr APIs to move replicas off of the soon-to-be-deleted pods.

-If `autoscaling.vacatePodsOnScaleDown` option is not enabled, then whenever the `SolrCloud.Spec.Replicas` is decreased, that change will be reflected in the StatefulSet immediately.
+If `scaling.vacatePodsOnScaleDown` option is not enabled, then whenever the `SolrCloud.Spec.Replicas` is decreased, that change will be reflected in the StatefulSet immediately.
 Pods will be deleted even if replicas live on those pods.

-If `autoscaling.vacatePodsOnScaleDown` option is enabled, which it is by default, then the following steps occur:
+If `scaling.vacatePodsOnScaleDown` option is enabled, which it is by default, then the following steps occur:
 1. Acquire a cluster-ops lock on the SolrCloud.
 (This means other cluster operations, such as a rolling restart and scale up, cannot occur during the scale down operation)
 1. Scale down the last pod.
    1. Mark the pod as "notReady" so that traffic is diverted away from this pod (for requests to the common endpoint, requests that target that node directly will not be affected).